 From your unique perspective, what would you add to the list of 25 to make it a list of 50 valuable talents to honor and celebrate?
 I welcome your contribution in the comments field below.

 From my professional experience to your success,

-©2013 Kate Nasser, CAS, Inc. Somerville, NJ.
+©2012-2015 Kate Nasser, CAS, Inc. Somerville, NJ.
 I appreciate your sharing the link to this post on your social streams.
-However, if you want to re-post or republish the content of this post, please first contact me via email firstname.lastname@example.org.
+However, if you want to re-post or republish the content of this post, please email firstname.lastname@example.org for permission and guidelines.
 Thank you for respecting intellectual capital.

 Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
 She turns interaction obstacles into interpersonal success.
 See this site for workshop outlines, keynote footage, and customer results.

 Let’s turn interaction obstacles into business success in leadership, teamwork, and customer service experience.

 I invite your questions, welcome your wisdom, and look forward to working with you.